augmented-os/augmented-os/docs/architecture/components/business_store_service/interfaces/internal.md

 ## Overview

 While the Business Store Service exposes a REST API for external use, it also interacts with other internal services within the Augmented OS ecosystem.
 These **internal interfaces** include event publishing, service-to-service API calls, and shared database or messaging patterns.
-Internal interfaces are not public APIs but are crucial for integration and orchestration of the system’s microservices.
+Internal interfaces are not public APIs but are crucial for integration and orchestration of the system's microservices.

 Key internal interactions for Business Store Service include:

-* **Events**: Publishing events (e.g., “record created” or “schema updated”) to a message broker for other services like Observability, Task Execution, or external webhooks to consume.
+* **Events**: Publishing events (e.g., "record created" or "schema updated") to a message broker for other services like Observability, Task Execution, or external webhooks to consume.
-* **Service API Calls**: Outbound calls to other services’ APIs (e.g., calling Validation Service to verify a JSON Schema, contacting Auth Service for user/tenant info or encryption keys, and possibly calling Observability or Notification services).
+* **Service API Calls**: Outbound calls to other services' APIs (e.g., calling Validation Service to verify a JSON Schema, contacting Auth Service for user/tenant info or encryption keys, and possibly calling Observability or Notification services).
-* **Shared DB Access**: In rare cases, read access by analytics or testing frameworks might query the Business Store Service’s database directly (but typically via the Business Store API or read replicas with proper credentials).
+* **Shared DB Access**: In rare cases, read access by analytics or testing frameworks might query the Business Store Service's database directly (but typically via the Business Store API or read replicas with proper credentials).
 We focus on standard patterns.

 ## Event Interfaces